Distributed Representations of Signed Networks: Other Related Work

 \section{Other Related Work}

-The concept of unsupervised learning in networks follow the trend opened up originally by Skip-grapm models~\cite{w2v1,w2v3}.
-Skip-gram models can be extended to learn feature representations for documents~\cite{doc2vec}, diseases~\cite{dis2vec} etc. Recently deep learning based models have been proposed for representation learning on graphs to perform prediction in unsigned networks~\cite{lrbm,stDeepEmb}.
-Although these models provide high accuracy by optimizing several layers of non-linear transformations, they are computationally expensive, require a significant amount of training time and are only applicable to unsigned networks as opposed to our proposed method~\seine{}.
+Work related to unsupervised feature learning for networks have been discussed in the introduction.
+These ideas follow the trend opened up originally by unsupervised feature learning in text.
+Skip-gram models proposed in~\cite{w2v1,w2v2,w2v3} learn a vector representation of words by optimizing a likelihood function.
+Skip-gram models are based on the principle that words in similar contexts generally have similar meanings~\cite{distStr} and can be extended to learn feature representations for documents~\cite{doc2vec}, parts of speech \cite{sense2vec}, items in collaborative filtering \cite{item2vec}.
+Recently deep learning based models have been proposed for representation learning on graphs to perform the above mentioned prediction tasks in unsigned networks~\cite{lrbm,gateGraph,deepLink,stDeepEmb}.
+Although these models provide high accuracy by optimizing several layers of non-linear transformations, they are computationally expensive, requires a significant amount of training time and are only applicable to unsigned networks as opposed to our proposed method~\seine{}.